Shaula is a pop-rock singer-songwriter, drummer, arranger.

 After overcoming years of depression, anxiety and social anxiety and fibromyalgia, she wants to help others that are dealing with similar issues, by giving little everyday tips on how to overcome these problems.

-She was born in Italy to a Hungarian mother and an Italian father.
+She was born to a Hungarian mother and an Italian father.

 She was known to everyone as a quiet, shy, sensitive and introverted child that pretty much kept to herself.
 Although she had an incredible amount of creativity and sensitivity.